First things first: if there is any question of safety of the individual, stop what you are doing and call your local emergency services.

 - Hard partying – alcohol and/or drug binges

-Please keep in touch while taking water doses.
-Most importantly, if you feel worse at any time, or you experience any new symptoms, stop taking the remedy and contact me.
+Most importantly, if you feel worse at any time, or you experience any new symptoms, stop taking the remedy and email me.
+If for any reason you no longer maintain regular contact with me, stop taking the remedy.